Checklist: Agreeing Visitation

 The worst thing about being separated from your child is not being able to see them as often as you would like.
 Your child needs you in their life and it is important that you maintain regular contact with them.
-Your ex needs to understand the importance of allowing you access and ideally you will be able to come to a visitation agreement that you are both happy with.
-If not, then you will need to enter the legal system and go through the family courts.
+Your ex needs to understand the importance of allowing you access and ideally you will be able to come to a Visitation Agreement that you are both happy with.
+If not, then you will need to enter the legal system and go through the Family Courts.
 Follow our checklist, make sure you know your rights and then take it step by step to make sure you can see your children.

 1. Know Your Rights